Contact InformationDr. Lynne Andreozzi Fontaine

 - assists students to become an integral part of a stimulating academic interchange

 The specific requirements for each project are open so the projects can be creative displays of academic rigor.
-Examples of project formats include but are not restricted to research papers, PowerPoint presentations, poster presentations, displays of artwork, assorted short assignments, teaching lesson plans, computer programs, lab experiments and write-ups, evaluation of survey results, etc.
+Examples of project formats include but are not restricted to research papers, PowerPoint presentations, poster presentations, displays of artwork, teaching lesson plans, computer programs, lab experiments and write-ups, evaluation of survey results, etc.

 Application form in Adobe PDF* (25 KB)